Rebalancing the Trustee Area Boundary Maps

 In 2018, PUSD's Board of Education converted from an at-large election system (where board members are selected by voters from across PUSD) to a by-district system (where board members are selected by voters only in the area they represent).
 Each of the five members of the Poway Unified Board of Trustees represents a specific geographic area.
 Currently, the areas are reflected in this map (page 1).
-To find your voting district, you can also search your home address in this interactive map.
+To find your voting district, you can also search your home address in (2022 interactive map).

 The five voting districts are: